 SCOPE OF THIS CHAPTER

-It should be read in conjunction with DfE and DoH Statutory Guidance on Promoting the Health and Well-being of Looked After Children.
+It should be read in conjunction with DfE and DHSC Statutory Guidance on Promoting the Health and Well-being of Looked After Children.

 See also: Nursing Care and Medication Policy for Children Looked After in Foster Care (see Local Resources and One Minute Guides) and Children's Attachment: Attachment in Children and Young People who are Adopted from Care, in Care or at High Risk of Going into Care, NICE Guidelines (NG26).

 - The Responsibilities of Local Authorities and Clinical Commissioning Groups